 Shaw surprised a lot of people with the immediacy of his success, playing half the season with the Blackhawks during the year directly following his draft.
 That type of transition is rare in the modern-day NHL and is typically reserved for first-round picks.

 In his first five seasons with the Blackhawks, Shaw won two Stanley Cups, played in 322 regular season games and another 67 postseason contests.
 In those games he tallied 135 and 37 points respectively.
 Like Saad, Shaw was a salary cap casualty and was traded to the Montreal Canadiens in June of 2016.
 Also like Saad, he did well with his second team and was recruited back to the Blackhawks for a second stint, this time for the 2019-20 season.

-Shaw is an energy guy.
+Shaw is also the energy guy.
 He plays bigger than his measurables.
 He brings an edge to the rink that the Blackhawks have been lacking.
-Unfortunately, that style of play comes with it’s drawbacks.
-Shaw has dealt with concussion issues his entire career, and is currently out of the Blackhawks’ lineup while he heals from his latest brain injury.
+Time will tell how long he can keep his career going.

 This Finnish forward was a top prospect highly touted for his offensive skill and play-making abilities.
 Because of his smaller stature, many drew comparisons between him and Patrick Kane.